 The PTC offers:

 Trainings are intended for healthcare providers who are involved with clinical decision-making (identification of appropriate screening, management and treatment).
 Training content includes topics such as challenging STI cases, STI and PrEP clinical decision-making, diagnostic considerations and algorithms for the diagnosis and management of STIs, and a review of the CDC guidelines and sexual history taking.
-Core training on STIs is provided through the National STD Curriculum center at https://www.std.uw.edu
+Core training on STIs is provided through the National STD Curriculum Center and clinical consultation is provided through the STD Clinical Consultation Network

 The PTC is part of the National Network of STD Clinical Prevention Training Centers (NNPTC - https://nnptc.org) and is funded by the Centers for Disease Control and Prevention (CDC).